gamzabox/humble-ai-cli/README.md

 ```

 Optional: provide a system prompt via `~/.humble-ai-cli/system_prompt.txt`.
 The contents will be prepended to every request.
+Set `active` to `true` for the model you want the CLI to use by default.
+Only one model should be active at a time.

 ### Logging
 - Logs are written to `~/.humble-ai-cli/logs/application-hac-YYYY-MM-DD.log`.